isaacdonaldson/NanoWatchrs/README.md

 - `url`: Main website URL
 - `logo`: URL to your logo image

-the `"page"` settings represent the settings for the page itself.
+The `"page"` settings represent the settings for the page itself.
 These are used in the title and header of the page.

 - `title`: Browser tab title
 - `header`: Main heading displayed on the status page

 ## Service Checks

 The `checks` array defines the services to monitor.
-Three types of checks are supported:
+Three types of checks are supported, but they share the same structure:

 - `name`: Display name for the service.
 Important as it's used as the identifier
 - `description`: (Optional) Service description.
 Displayed under the name on the status section
 - `type`: Check type (`http`, `ping`, or `port`)
-- `target`: URL, hostname, or IP to check
+- `target`: URL, hostname, or IP to check (context dependent)
 - `page_link`: (Optional) URL to service documentation or information
-- `expected_status`: (HTTP only) Expected response code
+- `expected_status`: (HTTP check only) Expected response code
 - `port`: (Port check only) Port number to test
 - `timeout_ms`: Maximum time to wait for response in milliseconds.
 Danger (Potential Outage or Issue) will be reported if timeout is reached